stryker-mutator/stryker-mutator.github.io/blog/2021-10-30-announcing-stryker-net-1.md

 ### ⏭ Options rework

-Almost all options have been renamed or work different.
-A fundamental difference on the CLI is how multi value options are passed.
+Most options have been renamed or work differently.

+A fundamental difference is how you pass multi-value options from the command line.

 #### Multi value options

-The old annotation for passing multi value options was confusing and not based on any standards.
-For example this is how multiple reporters were passed 👎
+The old annotation for passing multi-value options was confusing and not based on any standards.
+For example, this is how you provided multiple reporters pre 1.0 👎

 ```shell
 dotnet stryker --reporters "['html', 'progress']"
 ```

-This now looks like 👍
+From 1.0 onward, this now looks like 👍

 ```shell
 dotnet stryker --reporter "html" --reporter "progress"